HalosGhost/enlighten/README.rst

 Run as regular user
 -------------------

+Given that you have installed and loaded the prepackaged backlight udev rule, or that you have manually changed the group permissions on the ``brightness`` file of your device.
 Add your user to the video group to run enlighten as a regular user::

     usermod -a -G video <username>